-Many young people will be receiving the latest gadgets such as tablets, smart phones and games consoles this Christmas.
+Many young people will have access to gadgets such as tablets, smart phones and games consoles.

 The internet and all it can offer, is a wonderful tool for keeping in touch with friends and family, however parents and carers need to be aware that it is possible for people who are unknown to children and young people to communicate with them via the internet.

 While using these gadgets is second nature for many children and young people, they can seem quite daunting for parents or carers who may not be as technologically savvy.

 The guides below provide simple step-by-step instructions on how to set the privacy settings on the most popular applications and games consoles used by children and young people.

 If your child has a mobile phone, games console or tablet, you can follow these instructions and enable these settings and therefore help protect your child or young person online.

 You can also find more information on the CEOP Think you Know page at: